-DGSD management is asking staff to self-monitor for the above symptoms.
+DGSD management is asking staff to self-monitor for the above symptoms, regardless of each employee's vaccination status.
+This includes the on-call employees that are at home on standby pay so that the supervisor can replace the employee on-call immediately.
 Each employee needs to check his/her temperature prior to leaving home for work every day.
-DGSD staff who are experiencing any of the above symptoms should notify their supervisor and should not report to work.
-DGSD staff who have been in "close contact" (as defined in Section 2.4 below) in the last fourteen days with someone who has tested positive for COVID-19 should notify their supervisor immediately, should not report to work, and must follow all requirements of Section 2.4.
-This includes the on-call employees that are at home on standby pay so that the supervisor can replace the employee on-call immediately.
-By reporting to work, DGSD staff are certifying that they are symptom free and have not within the past fourteen (14) days knowingly been in close contact with someone who has tested positive for COVID-19 and is still contagious.
+DGSD staff who are experiencing any of the above symptoms should notify their supervisor, should not report to work, and should follow all requirements of Section 2.2.
+By reporting to work, DGSD staff are certifying that they are symptom free.